 Winners Triangle and Drama Triangle: the Basics

 The drama triangle developed by Stephen Karpman describes and shows how people end up in negative roles, such as prosecutor, rescuer, and victim.
-When you read about these roles, you may get the idea that they are logical or even helpful, but these roles actually perpetuate the conflict.
+The described positions seem to follow logical patterns which appear beneficial but they actually continue to fuel the ongoing conflict.

 To fully understand the Winners Triangle, it is useful to first take a brief look at the drama triangle.